They Have Superfood Status

 Soaking Them Helps With Digestion

 If you have IBS or struggle with your digestion, it could be worth soaking nuts before you eat them.
 “While nuts are packed with nutrition, they also contain phytic acid and enzyme inhibitors.
 These are naturally occurring chemicals, which can have an impact on how our body can absorb nutrients and reduce our ability to take up the goodness from minerals.
 Phytic acid binds to some minerals within nuts in the digestive tract to prevent proper absorption, which can cause problems.
 Soaking nuts in salted water for a few hours will activate the enzymes to neutralize the enzyme inhibitors.
 Simply add a pinch of salt to enough water to cover the nuts and leave for a few hours,” Kathryn advises.
+Belinda adds that roasting nuts will also reduce levels of phytic acid as well as enhance their flavour, but don’t roast them for longer than 10-20 minutes as intense heat can damage the nut’s oils.
+“Avoid roasting walnuts and flaxseeds as these have higher levels of fats than other nuts and seeds and can be easily damaged by heat,” she adds.

 Stocking Up On The Basics Is A Good Idea